Ashxx1212/apex-26-championship-intelligence/README.md

 * Public source access may be temporarily restricted during active sessions.
 * Analytics archive coverage can be partial while historical rounds are being indexed.
 * Missing historical records remain pending instead of being estimated.
+* * Predictive Outlook is an explainable, evidence-weighted portfolio model, not a trained machine-learning system.
-* Forecast calibration remains deliberately cautious until sufficient verified evidence exists.
+* Forecast estimates remain deliberately cautious when completed-race evidence is limited or weather conditions increase uncertainty.
+* External weather signals are available only when the upcoming event falls inside the weather provider’s supported forecast window.
 * The application does not provide betting, financial, race-strategy, or title-win prediction advice.

 ---